Svalorzen/AI-Toolbox/Tutorial.md

     }
 ~~~

-The full code of the example can be found in the `examples/` folder, and can be
+The full code of this example can be found in the `examples/tiger_antelope.cpp`
-build from there using `make` (given that you have already built the library in
+file, and can be build from there using `make` (given that you have already
-folder `build/`).
+built the library in folder `build/`).

 ### Conclusions ###